nodejs/node/doc/api/http.md

 }).listen(3000);
 ```

-Can be passsed an instance of {stream.Duplex}, a superclass of Socket.
+Socket argument can be an instance of {stream.Duplex}, a superclass of Socket.

 ### response.statusCode
 <!-- YAML